Well done to our newly appointed Eco Warriors! Umish, Megia, Penelope, Amina, Amber, Luciano, Hamzah and Rahmah.

 What will our Eco Warriors do?

 Our Eco Warriors will help to care for out school environment: they will help others to follow our eco-code, monitor our energy use in school and encourage teachers and children to recycle.
 Eco Warriors will take part in discussions and votes and feedback any relevant information to their class.
-Members will meet regularly with Mrs Cunningham and Mrs Crowther to discuss their ideas.
+Members will meet regularly with Miss Franklin to discuss their ideas.

 Some recycling facts and figures: